TreeBomb1/Digital-Portfolio/README.md

 Action: I requested a short break to allow everyone to cool down.
 I then facilitated a discussion where each person could state their viewpoint without interruption.
 I focused the conversation on the project's goal rather than personal opinions and suggested we list the pros and cons of each approach objectively.

 Result: The team agreed on a hybrid approach that incorporated the best elements from both ideas.
 The conflict was resolved amicably, and we successfully met our deadline.
-This taught me that workplace etiquette isn't just about manners; it's about using emotional intelligence and professional conduct to navigate challenges and maintain team harmony.
+This taught me that workplace etiquette isn't just about manners, it's about using emotional intelligence and professional conduct to navigate challenges and maintain team harmony.